-R 299.9109 Definitions: U to Z.
+R 299.9109 Definitions; U to Z.

-- (a) "Underground injection" or "well injection" means the subsurface emplacement of fluids through a bored, drilled, or driven well or through a dug well where the depth of the dug well is greater than the largest surface dimension. - (b) "Underground tank" means a device which satisfies the definition of "tank" specified in R 299.9108(a) and which has its entire surface area below the surface of, and covered by, the ground.
+(a) "Underground injection" or "well injection" means the subsurface emplacement of fluids through a bored, drilled, or driven well or through a dug well where the depth of the dug well is greater than the largest surface dimension.

+(b) "Underground tank" means a device that satisfies the definition of "tank" specified in R 299.9108 and that has its entire surface area below the surface of, and covered by, the ground.